I bet that you have tried at least once to convince someone to say”Yes” to you. So let me ask you this question:

 It might be that this science has been applied in manipulative ways, especially during the COVID-19 times, there are many examples of doctors faking their qualifications (at least in the UK).

-And last year, hotel booking sites were forced to end misleading tactics, in particular with regards to the use of the scarcity principle.
+And last year, hotel booking sites were forced to end misleading tactics, in particular with regard to the use of the scarcity principle.
 They were showing the typical “1 room left at this price” when actually there was more room left.
 But this is just a lie: just because the principle of scarcity works, doesn’t mean you have to lie about it.

 Speaking of trust and relationships, the survey also investigated how and in which settings these techniques have been used by the respondents.